cullylarson/wp-deploy-database-sync/README.md

     2. The dump file is copied from the local machine to the destination machine.
     3. The dump file is removed from the local machine.
-3. The dump file is removed from the source, unless the **keep_dump** option is set to _true_ on the source machine options.
+3. The dump file is removed from the source, unless the **keep_dump** option is set to _true_ in the source machine options.
 4. The dump file is imported into the destination machine's database.
 NOTE: This will completely overwrite the destination database.
 5. The dump file is removed from the destination machine, unless the **keep_dump** option